 Two walkways connect the housing building with the academic core; the main one connects with the library and the outdoor recreation facilities.
 The second walkway connects to the parking lot on the west side of the library.
 These walks have minimal shading from palm trees.
 A generous walkway starts at the northeast end of the housing building parking lot runs parallel to Biscayne Bay all the way to the south portion of the campus.
-In general, the large surface parking lots at BBC do not have clear pedestrian routes or much shade.

-Figure 3.11 Walkability (Existing)
+Figure 3.11 Walkability (Existing) - BISCAYNE BAY CAMPUS